Afrijalrasya/SQL-data-analytics-project/README.md

 I’m a curious and fast learner who’s always excited to explore new things.
 I'm also open to **internship opportunities** or **collaborative projects** that can give me hands-on experience in the data field.

-📫 Feel free to connect or reach out—happy to learn, share, and grow together!
+📫 Feel free to connect or reach out, happy to learn, share, and grow together!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/afrijalrasyaputra/)